ComputationalAgingLab/single-cell-methylation-fake/README.md

         if\ p \leq 0 \rightarrow p = \epsilon
     \end{align*}
 \end{equation*}
 where $\epsilon$ is small constant typically equal to $0.001$.
-This bounding generates one of the main **problem** with the whole procedure which we discuss below in details within this notebook.
+It worth to say that such bounding do not preserve the property of PDF to be integrated in $1$ across support.
+This bounding also generates one additional **problem** with the whole procedure which we discuss below in details within this notebook.

 For the second problem authors proposed to use the following conditioning on single cell methylation profile for the probabilities by modifying equation (2):